Nikon D5600 vs Sony A99 II

 One difference between the cameras concerns the presence of an on-board flash.
 The D5600 has one, while the A99 II does not.
 While the built-in flash of the D5600 is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The D5600 writes its imaging data to SDXC cards, while the A99 II uses SDXC or Memory Stick PRO Duo cards.
 The A99 II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D5600 only has one slot.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5600 and Sony Alpha ALT-A99 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.